KxSystems/docs/docs/ref/dotq.md

 q).Q.MAP[]
 ```

-When using `.Q.MAP[]` you can't access the date column outside of the usual:
+When using `.Q.MAP[]` you can’t access the date column outside of the usual:

 ```q
 select … [by date,…] from … where [date …]